Crochet Towel Holders Pattern Blog Cover Image for Fall.

 Fasten off leaving a long tail end (about 30″), see Joining Ends instructions below.

-Joining Ends to Wooden Rings
+Joining Ends of The Crochet Towel Holders to Wooden Rings

-Using a tapestry needle and beg tail end, sew short side of your piece around wooden ring by working your needle under both loops of the foundation chain.
-Fasten off and weave in the loose ends.
-Repeat process on opposite end, using your ending tail and working under both loops of row ends.
+Using a tapestry needle and beg tail end, sew short side of your piece around wooden ring, by working your needle under both loops of the foundation chain.

 Video instructions here